Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: Higher charge vortices

-\textit{Higher charge vortices} -- Based on this important result, we \ch{are now entitled to apply the infinite-size-limit procedure to more general cases, starting from $\ell>2$ charge vortices}.
-As an example, we display in Fig.\ref{fig:S4-spectra} the $R$-dependence of the different-$m$ spectra for a given charge $\ell=4$.
-Independently from $\ell$, the $m=1$ spectrum always shows a negative-norm mode approaching zero frequency \ch{from below} as $R\to\infty$.
-This core mode corresponds to the zero energy mode found in~\cite{pitaevskii1961vortex} and associated to the translation of the vortex core. \ch{Its energetic stability is to be contrasted to the energetic instability of vortex translation in harmonically trapped BEC~\cite{dodd1997excitation}, whose inverted-parabola-shaped density profile favours expulsion of the vortex.
-Since the energetically unstable negative-norm mode is always located below the lowest positive-norm collective mode, the instability does not become dynamical.
-Quite unexpectedly, if the density profile showed a bump surrounded by a wide region of lower density, collective modes satisfying the resonance condition may be available for any $\ell$, leading to the instability of even singly-charged vortices (not shown).}
+Based on this important general result on the instabilities of a spatially infinite system, we are now entitled to apply the numerically simpler $R\to \infty$ infinite-size-limit procedure to more general cases, starting from $\ell>2$ charge vortices in uniform condensates.
+As an example, we display in Figure \ref{fig:S4-spectra} the $R$-dependence of the different-$m$ spectra for a given charge $\ell=4$.
+Independently from $\ell$, the $m=1$ spectrum always shows a negative-norm mode around zero energy.
+This core mode corresponds to the zero energy mode found in~\cite{pitaevskii1961vortex} and associated to the translation of the vortex core.
+For large but finite $R$, the frequency of this $m=1$ negative-norm core mode is very small and negative, meaning that the system is energetically stable.
+As expected, this frequency tends to $0$ in the $R\to \infty$ limit where translational invariance is recovered.

-While the $m=1$ mode is the only core mode for $\ell=1$ vortices, for larger $\ell$ other negative norm core modes appear for increasing $m$ at both negative and positive BdG frequencies\ch{, corresponding thus to positive and negative energies.} Interestingly, the energy of the (lowest energy) core mode decreases until $m=\ell$ and then starts increasing again until it becomes positive and dynamical stability is recovered. \ch{Since they result from negative norm modes crossing the positive norm ones, dynamical instabilities are found in a finite $2\le m\le 2\ell-2$ range and not only for $m\leq \ell$ as claimed in~\cite{pu1999coherent} or for all $m$ as claimed in~\cite{lundh2006dynamic}.
-Anyway, their} rate is strongest for $m=2$ and then decreases with $m$.
-Since the instability of multiply charged vortices is associated to their splitting into an assembly of $\ell$ singly charged vortices, one may have expected the most unstable mode to be at $m=\ell$.
-Actually, it turns out that the vortex decay begins with lower-$m$ deformations of the core and the splitting in $\ell$ parts may start dominating only during the nonlinear stages of the later dynamics.
+While the $m=1$ mode is the only core mode for $\ell=1$ vortices, for larger $\ell\geq 2$ other negative norm core modes appear for increasing $m$ at both negative and positive BdG frequencies, corresponding thus to positive and negative energies.
+Interestingly, the energy of the lowest energy (highest frequency) core mode decreases until $m=\ell$ and then starts increasing again until it becomes positive and energetic stability is recovered for all $m>2\ell-2$.
+Since dynamical instabilities result from negative norm modes crossing the positive norm ones, this means that instabilities can only occur in the finite range of $m$ values

+Notice that this result differs from what is reported in previous literature: Ref.~\cite{pu1999coherent} reports dynamical instabilities only for $m\leq \ell$, while Ref.~\cite{lundh2006dynamic} claims that they exist for all $m\ge2$.